 U.S. Federal Transportation Policy Briefings (Members Only)

-Tune in on Tuesday, August 12 at 1:00 pm ET to hear the latest on federal transportation policy.
-Hosted by APBP, the League of American Bicyclists, and the Alliance for Biking & Walking every second Tuesday at 1pm ET.
+The next policy update webinar takes place November 10, 2014.
+Tune in at 1:00 pm ET to hear an election analysis and what to expect from the 114th Congress.
+Hosted by APBP, the League of American Bicyclists, and the Alliance for Biking & Walking on the second Tuesday of most months at 1pm ET.
 Policy webinars are free (members only) and not recorded.
 Register here.

 FHWA Memorandum: Bicycle and Pedestrian Design Flexibility

 August, FHWA released a memorandum expressing their support for taking a